Unlawful Residency by a Sex Offender - Florida Statute 775.215

 The statute does allow for the offender to make the defense that he was in the location first.
 If the school, child care facility, park, or playground is built within 1,000 feet of the house after the defendant moved into the house.
 This makes sense because it is not the fault of the offender/predator that he is within 1,000 feet.
 On top of that, all sexual offenders and predators are listed on the Florida Department of Law Enforcement’s website so potential builders can be on notice if they want to build near a sexual offender or predator.

-If you have been charged with this crime, call today to schedule a free 15 minute case strategy so we can discuss the facts surrounding your case.
+If you have been charged with this crime, call today to schedule a 5 minute free consultation so we can discuss the facts surrounding your case.
 If is important that you tell us everything you can about your case.
 We will craft a defense strategy for your case based upon the facts you give us.
 This defense strategy will be important in negotiating with the prosecutor to not file your case or to not prosecute your case.
 If the prosecutor does not want to negotiate, we can argue your case to the judge or before a jury.
 In all situations, we are ready to handle your case.
 Call today so we can start to help you.